The UAE and the F-35: Frontline Defense for the UAE, US and Partners

 - S.J.
 Res.
 78 provides Congressional Disapproval for the sale of up to 50 F-35A Joint Strike Fighter Aircraft.
 The Senate voted against this resolution 49-47.

-See below for a selection of comments from Senators in support of the F-35 defense equipment sale to the UAE:
+See below for a selection of comments from Members of Congress in support of the F-35 defense equipment sale to the UAE:

 The United Arab Emirates is “a critical partner in the fight against terrorists…the strategic realities dictate that Congress should not stand in the way of this sale.”